LTSana/LTSana/README.md

 Web Developer & Designer
 ------------------------

-I've been coding for the past 4 years.
-I started with C moving on to Python and deciding to focus on web application development, building complex web applications and PWA for android devices.
-Currently working with my University to develop a better student experience and improving their Cyber Security.
+I started with C moved on to Python and now I'm learning Kotlin for multiplatform apps.
+I build web applications with PWA functionality.
+Helped my University to develop a better student experience and improving their Cyber Security.

 *   🖥️  See my portfolio at [My Portfolio](http://ltsana.github.io/)
 *   ✉️  You can contact me at [snm.developer@gmail.com](mailto:snm.developer@gmail.com)